GustavoSouza12/GustavoSouza12/README.md

 </div>

 - 🌱 I’m currently working as a freelancer :shipit:

--  :running: I’m currently learning everything :trollface: but focusing in React.js and Three.js
+- ⚡ I’m currently learning everything :trollface: but focusing in React.js and Three.js

 - 👻 I'm posting my projects on instagram with a cool background song 😎 so pls take a look there: <a href="https://www.instagram.com/gstdev1/">@gstdev1</a> :bowtie:

 ## Language and tools 🔧